Grey Horse Coat White Patterns

 Grey Shades

 Every grey horse will go through a variety of striking stages during the greying out process, which also varies by horse, breed, base color and local conditions.
-Not all animals will show dappling, technically called progressive depigmentation, but it certainly makes for a flashy season or two.
+Not all animals will show dappling, technically called progressive depigmentation, but it certainly makes for flashy seasonal changes.
 The different stages of an aging grey animal are loosely categorized below for visual reference.

 Steel greySteel grey